gzdor/Radio_Frequency_Fingerprinting_802.11/README.md

     samples per class, recorded open air at TX <--> RX separations ranging from 2 feet to 62 feet apart.
 Refer to the ORACLE d dataset link in the last section of this page for links to download the dataset.

-### About the dataset, in detail

 ### Links and resources

     ORACLE dataset home page: https://genesys-lab.org/oracle
+    The dataset used for this project may be downloaded via the following:
+        Demodulated IQ symbols (not used for this project):  wget -O demod_iq.zip https://repository.library.northeastern.edu/downloads/neu:m044q523j?datastream_id=content
+        Raw IQ (used for this project):  wget -O raw_iq.zip https://repository.library.northeastern.edu/downloads/neu:m044q5210?datastream_id=content

-    This project was done in partial fulfillment of course requirements for https://omscs.gatech.edu/cs-7643-deep-learning, project "team Electromagnetics!".
+This project was done in partial fulfillment of course requirements for https://omscs.gatech.edu/cs-7643-deep-learning, project "team Electromagnetics!", spring 2023.